sarthology/ResolutionBoard/HELPME.md

 * Jan 19: My weight is 90kg

 * Mar 19: My weight is 85kg
+## archive
+Store all your previous year resolution boards here.
+Just change the README.md's name to year like 2018.md and come back here to get your next year's Resolution Board. 😊

 ## Thanks ❤️
 I hope you all like this.
 If you have some new ideas for **Resolution Board**.
 Tweet me @sarthology.